Tummy Tuck (Abdominoplasty)

 - Prior surgery including c-section with overhanging tissue

 - Body shape and fat deposits from heredity

 - Significant prior weight loss or bariatric surgery

-In the initial consultation, Dr. Crabtree will use the time to get to know you, learn about your expectations and discuss a plan to achieve your goals.
+In the initial consultation, Dr. Thomas Crabtree—our experienced plastic surgeon—will use the time to get to know you, learn about your expectations and discuss a plan to achieve your goals.
 He will discuss the different variables of surgery and risks.
 Prior to surgery you will have a good understanding of the procedure, plan and recovery.
 If you decide you are ready to proceed you will set a date for surgery and be given instructions on how to prepare.
 You will also schedule a pre-operative appointment to review your medical history, take pre-operative photographs, and complete the required paperwork for the surgical center.

 Dr. Crabtree offers several tummy tuck options, including extended abdominoplasty, standard abdominoplasty, limited incision abdominoplasty, and mini abdominoplasty.
 Additionally, Dr. Crabtree will often perform liposuction in conjunction with your abdominoplasty to enhance your overall results.

 Ultimately, the technique utilized for your tummy tuck surgery will be based on your unique needs and goals.
 The procedure typically takes three hours and is performed under general anesthesia administered by a Board-Certified Anesthesiologist at Windward Surgical Center.